ssMaritime

 MS Daphne was chartered to the Lauro Line (Once better known as Flotta Lauro or Star Lauro) in 1978 and then to the Italian Costa Cruise Line in 1979.
 She was then purchased outright by Costa in 1984.
 In 1990 a joint venture between Costa and Sovcomflot created Prestige Cruises, which saw another technical change in ownership.

-Postcard of the Costa Cruises Daphne
+Postcard of the Costa Cruises cruise ship MS Daphne

 From the author’s private collection